OipRDDinoSaric/ipc_linux_showcase/README.md

 ## Building and running

-1. Make a new directory for building the project.
+1. Make a new directory for building the project in the project root
 ```shell
 mkdir cmake-build-default
 ```

-2. Go to the new directory.
+2. Go to the new directory

 ```shell
 cd cmake-build-default